neo-project/docs/en-us/sc/white-paper.md

 1) Java
 2) C, C ++, GO
 3) Python, JavaScript
-The future will continue to add new high-level language support, so that 90% of developers do not need to learn new language can participate in the development of AntShares smart contract, and even the existing business system code can be directly transplanted to the district Block on the chain.
+The future will continue to add new high-level language support, so that 90% of developers do not need to learn new language can participate in the development of NEO smart contract, and even the existing business system code can be directly transplanted to the district Block on the chain.

 # 6, service

 ## 6.1 Block Chain Book

-The immovable smart contract can obtain the complete account data of the AntShares blockchain, including the complete block and the transaction, and each of their fields, at runtime, through the system functions provided by the interactive service.
+The immovable smart contract can obtain the complete account data of the NEO blockchain, including the complete block and the transaction, and each of their fields, at runtime, through the system functions provided by the interactive service.
 Specifically, you can query these data:
 1) the height of the blockchain;
 2) Block head, block;
 3) transactions;